 A healthy lunch is important.
 Please provide a lunch for your child that can be eaten with little or no assistance.
 Please send hot items in a thermos and provide your own silverware.
-Our parent group provides a pizza hot lunch on Fridays for a fee.
-Look for an order form in the Friday folder.
-Pre-paid orders are due by Wednesday of each week.
+Our parent group provides a pizza hot lunch once a week for a fee.
+Look for an order form in the Friday Folder.
+Payment is due at the time of placing the order.
 The Boosters use this as a fundraiser - please make checks payable to them.